Row Codecs

 .build(Person.apply)

 Each .field() takes a DbType that models the exact database column type.
-DbType<A> knows how to read a value of type A from a ResultSet and write it to a PreparedStatement — no JDBC integer codes, no manual rs.getX() calls.
-Each supported database has its own set (PgTypes, DuckDbTypes, MariaDbTypes, etc.) with full-precision mappings for every type.
+DbType<A> reads a value of type A from a ResultSet and writes it to a PreparedStatement.
+Each supported database has its own set (PgTypes, DuckDbTypes, MariaDbTypes, etc.) with mappings for every type.
 See Database Types for the complete catalog.

 The builder is fully type-safe: the constructor receives exactly the types you declared, with no casts.
 Columns are read by index — the order of .field() calls must match the column order in your SELECT.